nhoudelot/demosdebs/linux/4k/j/jeregrette-by-fitandbandwagon/debian/jeregrette-by-fitandbandwagon.6.md

 % 2016-02-28

 # NAME
-jeregrette-by-fitandbandwagon - is the command to run Je Regrette
+jeregrette-by-fitandbandwagon_launcher - is the command to run Je Regrette

 # SYNOPSIS
-jeregrette-by-fitandbandwagon [*options*]
+jeregrette-by-fitandbandwagon_launcher [*options*]

 # DESCRIPTION
 Je Regrette  is a demonstration released by Fit and Bandwagon